 Can you use a longer gas hose with your camping stove?

-While the current gas standards are undergoing reviews, and with current regulations and laws around this all in the name of safety – the simple answer at this point in time is no. In brief, you cannot lengthen the hose of a high-pressure stove – and while you may have previously been able to lengthen the hose of a low-pressure stove, this may not be permitted under the new gas standards.
+While the current gas standards are undergoing reviews, and with current regulations and laws all in the name of safety – the simple answer at this point in time is no. In brief, you cannot lengthen the hose of a high-pressure stove – and while you may have previously been able to lengthen the hose of a low-pressure stove, this may not be permitted under the new gas standards.
 We’ll provide future updates when we know more information – but for now, in either case, you cannot join two gas hoses together.

-We recommend that wherever possible, use the hose that was supplied with your stove or appliance.
+We also recommend that, wherever possible, you use the hose that was supplied with your stove or appliance.

 Do you need the regulator on the hose?

 The simple answer is that if the gas appliance in question came with a regulator, then yes, you need the regulator.